The pension system in Croatia is a combined public/private system, based on a three-pillar scheme:

 Croatian personal identification number (PIN)

-Foreigners temporarily staying in Croatia will get the OIB automatically upon registration of their stay in the police station, no special application is necessary.
+Foreigners temporarily staying in Croatia will get the OIB automatically upon registration of their stay in the police station, with no special application necessary.
 If a foreigner already received the OIB number from the Tax Department of the Ministry of Finance, it is advisable to submit a copy of the OIB confirmation while submitting the temporary stay application (to avoid duplications).

-List of required documents are:
+The list of required documents are:

 RESAVER